-The Global Initiative to Combat Nuclear Terrorism (GICNT) is an international partnership of 85 nations and four official observers who are committed to working individually and collectively to implement a set of shared nuclear security principles.
-The mission of the GICNT is to strengthen global capacity to prevent, detect, and respond to nuclear terrorism by conducting multilateral activities that strengthen the plans, policies, procedures, and interoperability of partner nations.
+The Global Initiative to Combat Nuclear Terrorism (GICNT) is a voluntary partnership of 88 nations and six international organizations that are committed to strengthening global capacity to prevent, detect, and respond to nuclear terrorism.
+The GICNT works toward this goal by conducting multilateral activities that strengthen the plans, policies, procedures, and interoperability of partner nations.

-The United States and Russia serve as Co-Chairs of the GICNT, and Spain serves as Coordinator of the Implementation and Assessment Group (IAG).
-To date, GICNT partners have conducted over 50 multilateral activities and seven senior-level meetings in support of these nuclear security objectives.
-The GICNT is open to nations that share in its common goals and are actively committed to combating nuclear terrorism on a determined and systematic basis.
+The United States and the Russian Federation serve as Co-Chairs of the GICNT, while Finland currently leads the Implementation and Assessment Group (IAG) under the guidance of the Co-Chairs.
+To date, the GICNT has conducted over 100 multilateral activities.
+The GICNT is open to nations that share its common goals and are actively committed to combating nuclear terrorism on a determined and systematic basis.

 The GICNT held its 2017 Plenary meeting June 1-2, 2017, in Tokyo, Japan.
 The next GICNT Plenary meeting will take place in Argentina in 2019.